 So Noface’s threat of a curse on the village of Nestore hung over the river hill through the seasons until the coming of a new year.
-In the early spring, one morning the apple tree near Noface’s shack opened its first green leaves, Noface took the dragonstone to the tree.
-As the rising sun cast first light over the branches, Noface circled the tree, touching its branches on each side, north, south, east and west.
-As he touched a green leaf with the dragonstone, he spoke these words: “May the curse of the dragon be upon the fruit of this tree and those who taste it.”
+One morning in early spring, the apple tree near Noface’s shack opened its first green leaves.
+It was then that Noface took the dragonstone to the tree.
+As the rising sun cast first light over the branches, Noface circled the tree, touching its branches on each side: north, south, east and west.
+As he touched a green leaf with the dragonstone, he spoke these words: “May the curse of the dragon be upon the fruit of this tree and all those who taste it.”

-The apple tree came into blossom the next day, but the tree was not covered with the usual white blossoms tinged with pink; rather, the blossoms were red, red as the dragonstone’s color.
+The next day the apple tree came fully into blossom, but the tree was not covered with the usual white blossoms tinged with pink; rather, its blossoms were red, red as the dragonstone’s color.
 When Noface saw them he cried out: “I am cursed, the tree is cursed and all who eat its fruit will die!”

-Soon after, Arrd came past the tree on his way to fetch the milk of Mereth’s cows.
-He admired the color of the blossoms and imagined how delicious the fruit would taste when it came ripe in the fall of the year.
+It was soon after that Arrd passed the tree on his way to fetch the milk of Mereth’s cows.
+He admired the ruby red color of the apple blossoms, imagining how delicious the fruit would taste when it came ripe in the fall of the year.
 So the seasons passed and fall came to the village of Nestore.

-It was the custom of Nestore to celebrate the Harvest Home every fall.
-The villagers who farmed along the Allegewa River thanked the good spirits for the bountiful harvest and shared part with their harvest with the less fortunate of the village.
+Now it was a custom in Nestore to celebrate the Harvest Home every fall.
+The villagers who farmed along the Allegewa River thanked the good spirits for the bountiful harvest and shared part of their crop’s yield with the less fortunate of the village.
 For Arrd, the Harvest Home was always a time of embarrassment.
 He and his mother had no land to farm, so they always received from others and never had fruits to share with their fellow villagers.

-Arrd stopped by the tree and dropped his milk buckets to the ground.
+Stopping by the tree, Arrd dropped his milk buckets to the ground.
 He looked at the apples and again his thoughts turned to words as he imagined sharing this fruit at Harvest Home: “All will admire my gift.
 Yes, it will be stolen, but I’ll only take a few….there are so many…Noface will not miss them.”
-With a quick look to the shack, Arrd ran to the tree and filled his pockets until they bulged with apples; then he gathered his buckets and hurried on his way.
+With a quick look toward the shack, Arrd ran to the tree and filled his pockets until they bulged with apples; then he gathered his buckets and hastened on his way.

 Arrd thought his theft was unseen, but Noface saw all and called after him: “The stone is cursed.
 I am cursed.
 The apples are cursed and death to those who eat them!”